Vinifera-Developers/Vinifera/docs/User-Interface.md

 ## Miscellanous

 - Vinifera adds support for 8-bit (paletted and non-paletted) PCX and 8-bit PNG cameos.
 This system auto-detects and prioritises the PNG or PCX file if found, no additional settings are required.
+- Vinifera thickens the waypoint and rally point lines and adds stroke/outline to the waypoint number.

 ## Audio

 ## Hotkey Commands

+### `[ ]` Place Building

+- Enters the manual placement mode when a building is complete and pending on the sidebar.
+Defaults to `Z`.

 ### `[ ]` Toggle Special Timers